-Toilets (with disabled access), showers, kiosks, Sandbanks beach cafe, crazy-golf course, slacklining, beach volleyball and more.
+Toilets (with disabled access), showers, kiosks, Sandbanks beach cafe, mini golf course, slacklining, beach volleyball and more.

 Cycling is allowed on the promenade but restrictions apply during July and August.

 Dogs on the Beach

 There is a designated dog beach at the western side of the beach (near the Sandbanks ferry) all year round.
 Dogs are not allowed on the main beach area from 1 May to 30 September, please keep dogs on a lead on the Sandbanks promenade area.

 You are allowed to have barbecues on any of Poole's beaches between 6pm and 10.30pm as long as you read and follow the barbecue guide before planning one.